Food City Jobs in Supermarket and Grocery Retail Sector

 Assistant or Store Manager

-If you’ve worked in retail and are ready for a leadership role, assistant and store manager positions are where things get serious.
-These roles involve running the store, supporting staff, hitting sales goals, and making sure operations stay smooth from open to close.
+Assistant or Store Manager roles involve running the store, supporting staff, hitting sales goals, and making sure operations stay smooth from open to close.
 Managers often get full-time hours and benefits, plus bonuses based on performance.
 You’ll deal with everything from customer complaints to staffing schedules and even help with training and hiring new people.
-It’s a good gig for people who are organized, like solving problems, and want to grow their retail career.

 • Must have retail or grocery management experience